Healing Through Remembrance

 Moonbeam DePaolo

-Our Moonbeam, a pure black kitty was brought to our door by her Momma.
-She lived in our yard being fed and sheltered by us.
+Our Moonbeam, a pure black kitty, was brought to our door by her Momma.
+She lived in our yard, being fed and sheltered by us.
 In the winter we had a heated home as she did not want to become an indoor kitty.
 When my husband and I retired, Moonbeam spent more time with us as she followed us around our yard and allowed me to groom her.
-Suddenly when she was about 12 years old she stopped eating and was trying to live under our shed.
+Suddenly, when she was about 12 years old, she stopped eating and was trying to live under our shed.
 Moonbeam became an indoor kitty when she allowed me to carry her into our home where.
-She lived with us for the next 4 years with Autumn and Rusty our other rescued kitties.
-When she stopped eating again after being cared for by Dr. McClain and Dr. Hester we had to make the heartbreaking decision that all cat lovers dread.
+She lived with us for the next 4 years with Autumn and Rusty, our other rescued kitties.
+When she stopped eating again after being cared for by Dr. McClain and Dr. Hester, we had to make the heartbreaking decision that all cat lovers dread.
 We will never forget our courageous Moonbeam.
-Our hearts our broken we loved her so much and missed her every day.
+Our hearts are broken.
+We loved her so much and missed her every day.
 We will never forget her.

 Love Mama & Papa